 In the USA

-Notably, chapter 5, "A Great Discovery" in her book "Tramp for the Lord" reveals that the first few weeks of Corrie Ten Boom's trip to the US were very disappointing.
-After finally securing the paperwork to enter the US, she was thrown out of the YMCA in Manhattan after just 1 week, the maximum stay permitted.
+After finally securing the paperwork to enter the US, she was shocked when she was thrown out of the YMCA in Manhattan after just 1 week, the maximum stay permitted.
 Fortunately, a woman offered her her son's room while he was on a trip, but nothing was going according to plan.

 "The Americans were polite and some of them were interested, but none wanted me to come and speak," Ten Boom writes.
 Resistance to her ministry only increased with time.
 "Why did you come to America?" they began to ask.
 "God directed me," was her honest answer, to which they retorted, "Nonsense...we must use common sense.
 If you are here and out of money, then that's your fault, not God's."